BharathiVetukuri/CMPE-255_DataMining/Clustering/readme.md

 # Clustering Algorithms:

-The following CLustering Algorithms were illustrated in detail:
+The following Clustering Algorithms were illustrated in detail:

 A) K-Means clustering from scratch